 “Armed men killed my wife and three of our children.
 I don’t know why.”

 Kadima Kabenge, mine worker who fled attacks in Kasai Province

 The risk of further displacement is high, as conflicts affect many areas.
 Protection needs, particularly for the most vulnerable, are enormous, and the challenges of getting aid to those in need are increasing.
 Strengthening public health, sanitation and water supplies to prevent diseases remains vital.

 UNHCR is assisting people displaced inside the DRC through activities aimed at strengthening the protection of vulnerable people, including women and children.

-UNHCR is working with the International Organization for Migration to lead the coordination and management of sites hosting internally displaced people (IDPs) in North Kivu and Tanganyika provinces.
+UNHCR is working with the International Organization for Migration to lead the coordination and management of sites hosting internally displaced people (IDPs) in the North Kivu and Tanganyika provinces.

 Regionally, UNHCR leads the Regional Refugee Response Plan (RRP), which brings together partners across seven neighbouring countries hosting Congolese refugees.
 We provide protection and assistance to Congolese refugees in neighbouring countries, collaborating with authorities and partners.